-Ecole Centrale de Lyon hosts a Master’s program of University of Lyon in partnership with INSA de Lyon and Université Claude Bernard Lyon 1 (UCBL).
+Ecole Centrale de Lyon hosts a Master’s program of the Université de Lyon in partnership with INSA de Lyon and Université Claude Bernard Lyon 1 (UCBL).
 This Master’s program consists of a 2 year program in Master 1 and Master 2 in Nanosciences and Nanotechnologies.
-It makes use of the scientific competencies of its research professors and researchers in three large laboratories in Lyon: the Lyon Institute of Nanotechnology located in Ecole Centrale de Lyon, INSA and UCBL, the Institut Lumière-Matière in UCBL and the Laboratoire Materiaux et Ingénierie des Surfaces (MATEIS) in INSA of Lyon.
-Specially tailored for the international community, this Master's program welcomes 50% of international students and the curriculum is primarily taught in English.
+It makes use of the scientific competencies of its research professors and researchers in five large laboratories in Lyon: the Lyon Institute of Nanotechnology (INL), the Institute of Light and Matter (ILM), Materials, Science and Engineering (MATEIS), the Laboratory of Multimaterials and Interfaces (LMI) and the Institute of Analytical Sciences (ISA).
+Specially tailored for the international community, this Master's program welcomes more than 60% of international students and the curriculum is primarily taught in English.
 Numerous well-known scientists from overseas are also invited to present seminars throughout the year.

 Nanoscale objects present extraordinary properties as they are no longer at the macroscopic level.
 They are governed by quantum mechanics in physics while fluid mechanics impose other laws.
 Therefore, the capability to control materials at a nanoscale level allows for the creation of tools with unique properties that can be incorporated with existing tools or that can open a whole new field of engineering applications.
 Nanosciences are at the forefront of multiple disciplines, including physics, chemistry, electronics and biology, and are used to overcome future challenges in disciplines as widespread as health, renewable energy, communication tools and many others.